lukechilds/create-test-server/README.md

 Type: `string`

-The CA certificate to validate the server certificate against.˜
+The CA certificate to validate the server certificate against.

 #### server.http